Peverlay is an ancient Norman name that arrived in England

 Norman surnames are characterized by a multitude of spelling variations

 .
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England

 , as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peverlay family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Peverlay Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Peverlay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peverlay family to Ireland

 Some of the Peverlay family moved to Ireland